 As a result have a fondness for crab cakes.
 Since I now live in the mountains of North Carolina and crab is not in abundance I don’t eat crab cakes nearly as much as I’d like.

 But what I do have an abundance of is zucchini and as luck would have it substituting zucchini for crab can make a pretty good “crab” cake.

-It’s probaby obvious where the names comes from- those too poor to afford the high cost of crab, can easily make a cheap alternative by using shredded zucchini in place of the crab meat.
+It’s probably obvious where the name “Poor Man’s Crab Cakes” comes from- those too poor to afford the high cost of crab, can easily make a cheap alternative by using shredded zucchini in place of the crab meat.

 Related Reading: 50 Zucchini Recipes for Your Summer Harvest

-How to Make Poorman’s Crab Cakes!
+How to Make Mock Zucchini Crab Cakes!

-~ 2 cups of grated zucchini/summer squash, about 3 medium
+~ 2 cups of grated zucchini/summer squash

-1 cups bread crumbs
+1 cups bread crumbs (Panko is best)

 1 small onion- finely chopped

 1-3 tsp Old Bay Seasonings (to your taste)